GAumala/MediaServer/README.md

 If you open your browser and visit [localhost:8080](http://localhost:8080) you will find a simple HTML file listing all your available videos.
 By default it will serve the .mp4 videos in the path `/home/<USER>/Videos`.
-If you want to change it. you can pass a json file as parameter with an array of absolute paths to directories of videos you want to serve.
-For example, you can create a `paths.json` file like this:
+If you want to configure things like the port or the directories where to find videos you can pass a JSON file as parameter:

 ```
+{
+  "port": 5678,
+  "verbose": true,
-[
+  "videoDirs": [
-  "/home/gabriel/Videos/",
-  "/home/gabriel/Downloads/",
+    "~/Videos/",
-  "/home/gabriel/MEGAsync Downloads/"
+    "/home/gabriel/MEGAsync Downloads",
-]
+    "~/Downloads/" ]
+}
 ```

-The file specifies 3 directories that should be scanned to serve videos:
-`~/Videos/`, `~/Downloads/`, and `~/MEGAsync Downloads/`.
-To use it just
+The file specifies a custom port 5678 and 3 directories that should be scanned to serve videos: `~/Videos/`, `~/Downloads/`, and `~/MEGAsync Downloads/`.
+To use it just execute:
-execute:

 ```
 ./MediaServer paths.json
 ```

-If you need more help about using this tool or how to manage your vide library checkout [the wiki](https://github.com/GAumala/MediaServer/wiki).
+If you need more help about using this tool or how to manage your video library checkout [the wiki](https://github.com/GAumala/MediaServer/wiki).

-### Compatibility
+### Raw files

-This assumes that your are running a browser capable of playing/downloading raw video files, such as Safari, Firefox or Google Chrome.
-Some browsers, like the PS4's web browser, don't support this, but they do support streaming with the HTML5 `video` tag.
-In those browsers, change your URL to [localhost:8080/?player=1](http://localhost:8080/?player=1).
-With this URL, the links point to an HTML file with a `video` tag instead of a raw video resource file.
+By default the videos are streamed in a web client using video.js.
+If you want to have access to the raw video files change your URL to [localhost:8080/?player=1]( http://localhost:8080/?player=0).
+This is useful when you want to use different video players that support video streaming over network, such as mpv.